 Conclusion

 A solid change management plan is the key to ensuring success with your citizen development program.
-It’s not just about adopting a platform.
+It’s not simply about adopting a platform.
 It’s also about everything those platforms touch, from the day-to-day work employees are accustomed to doing to relationships between IT and business people.